 Although they use the same syntax, a path is not exactly the same as a function.
-For example, typed lambdas cannot be used to form paths, they are reserved for functions:
+For example, the following is not valid:

-Because of the intuition that paths correspond to equality PathP ( $\lambda i \rightarrow A$ ) x y gets printed as $x \equiv y$ when A does not mention i.
+Because of the intuition that paths correspond to equality PathP ( $\lambda$ i $\rightarrow$ A) x y gets printed as x $\equiv$ y when A does not mention i.
 By iterating the path type we can define squares, cubes, and higher cubes in Agda, making the type theory cubical.
 For example a square in A is built out of 4 points and 4 lines: